GoogleCloudPlatform/anthos-ai/training/README.md

 kubectl -n kubeflow get tfjob mnist -o yaml

 ```
-You should see the output.
+You should see the output as shown below.
 Notice, how the code is running an image `gcr.io/kubeflow-ci/tf-mnist-with-summaries:1.0` and python TensorFlow code `/var/tf_mnist/mnist_with_summaries.py`

 ```
 apiVersion: kubeflow.org/v1